HaveshHere/HaveshHere/README.md

 ## Hi there 👋

-I'm [Havesh](www.linkedin.com/in/haveshravi), an Electronics Engineering student based in Malaysia.
+I'm [Havesh](www.linkedin.com/in/haveshravi), an Electronic Engineering student based in Malaysia.

 I design and love building things that make ideas come alive.